hatchjaw/faust-ddsp/README.md

 ```

 ### Linear frequency-domain
 NB.
-This loss function works exceptionally well for the range $[140, 1350]$.
+This loss function converges to the global minima for the range $[140, 1350]$.
 A recurring issue one can notice is that the loss landscape is so varied that it fails to learn outside this range and gets stuck at local minimas.
 A possible solution to this issue is to introduce a better optimizer (rather than SGD), or a learning rate scheduler to solve such an issue.

 ```faust
 learnLinearFreq(windowSize, learningRate)